Guezone/InstaSize/README.md

 # InstaSize

-> Version 1.0 - Mac OS X application
-> Contact me with the coordinates at the bottom of the page to get the Mac OS X ".app" application
+> Version 1.0 - Mac OS X application.
+Contact me with the coordinates at the bottom of the page to get the Mac OS X ".app" application !!

 **InstaSize is a program to add borders to your images to keep an Instagram feed with a "paper" effect on your images.
 All portrait images processed by the program have the same size of top/bottom borders and the landscapes have the same size of left/right borders to have uniform images.
 The processed images form squares..
 If you want an airy feed, this app will save you !**

 ![Your beautiful Instagram feed after using InstaSize](https://github.com/Guezone/InstaSize/blob/master/images/instasize-gui.png)